Precise Quantum Chemistry calculations with few Slater Determinants

-In view of the above, it is not surprising that many techniques have been proposed to optimize SDs.
-They can be generally divided in two classes: Methods using one or multiple fixed-reference determinants (FRD) that optimize a linear combination of excitations thereof, and multiconfiguration determinantal methods (MCD) optimizing not only the linear combination coefficients but also the orbitals themselves.
-A notable example of a class of methods in the FRD category is truncated configuration interaction (CI) techniques, such as CISD, which includes all possible single and double excitations of the reference determinant.
-Due to the truncation, the CI wavefunction is not size-consistent, and the number of determinants is combinatorial in the level of excitations.
-The prohibitive scaling of the number of determinants in a truncated CI calculation can be improved by selected-CI methods, which only select a subset of relevant excitations.
-However, reducing the number of excitation determinants is in general a nontrivial task.
-Quadratic Configuration Interaction~\cite{Pople1987_qcisd} and Coupled Cluster~\cite{Coester1960,cizek1966_coupled_cluster} methods such as CCSD(T) correct for the size-consistency by approximately including also higher excitations; however, unlike CI methods, they are non-variational and come at an increased computational cost.
+A notable example in the first category is truncated CI, where excitations from a reference determinant are limited to a certain excitation level; for instance, only single and double excitations are included in CISD.
+In such cases, the number of determinants is combinatorial in the level of excitations and CI truncation breaks size-consistency.
+The prohibitive scaling can be mitigated by selected-CI methods, which retain only a subset of relevant excitations.
+However, identifying the important determinants is generally a nontrivial task.
+Quadratic Configuration Interaction~\cite{Pople1987_qcisd} and Coupled Cluster~\cite{Coester1960} methods such as CCSD(T) correct for the size-consistency by approximately including also higher excitations; however, unlike CI methods, they are non-variational and come at an increased computational cost.
+The aforementioned methods in this class all use orthogonal Slater determinants.
+Non-orthogonal CI (NOCI)~\cite{Thom2009}, on the other hand, optimizes a linear combination of given, fixed, non-orthogonal Slater Determinants.